Former Subiaco Councillor | Certified Financial Planner | WA Party Convenor

 As at 31 August 2019, cash reserves had grown to $58,459,447 compared to June 2013 cash reserves were $44,670,437.

 Subiaco Council has a big budget ($65million pa), well paid staff and a Mayor to promote all of the things it does well.
 My role on Council was to keep the community informed about things they were not told or didn’t know about.
-This page of Issues and Results is to keep you informed now and after I leave Council.
+This page of Issues and Results is an update of the issues I raised on Council and the results so far.
 I welcome your feed back here:

 A DAP development application (8/10/2019) for 4 storeys and 10 flats at 95 Evans Street, Shenton Park is not a what the community had in mind in a transition area between a single storey Kindergarten and R100 on Railway Road, Shenton Park.